progit/progit/no-nb/07-customizing-git/01-chapter7.markdown

 	        exit 1
 	      end
 	    end
 	  end
 	end

 	check_directory_perms

 Most of that should be easy to follow.
 You get a list of new commits being pushed to your server with `git rev-list`.
 Then, for each of those, you find which files are modified and make sure the user who’s pushing has access to all the paths being modified.
 One Rubyism that may not be clear is `path.index(access_path) == 0`, which is true if path begins with `access_path` — this ensures that `access_path` is not just in one of the allowed paths, but an allowed path begins with each accessed path.

 Now your users can’t push any commits with badly formed messages or with modified files outside of their designated paths.

 #### Enforcing Fast-Forward-Only Pushes ####

 The only thing left is to enforce fast-forward-only pushes.
-In Git versions 1.6 or newer, you can set the `receive.denyDeletes` and `receive.denyNonFastForwards` settings.
-But enforcing this with a hook will work in older versions of Git, and you can modify it to do so only for certain users or whatever else you come up with later.
+To do so, you can simply set the `receive.denyDeletes` and `receive.denyNonFastForwards` settings.
+But enforcing this with a hook will also work, and you can modify it to do so only for certain users or whatever else you come up with later.

 The logic for checking this is to see if any commits are reachable from the older revision that aren’t reachable from the newer one.
 If there are none, then it was a fast-forward push; otherwise, you deny it:

 	# enforces fast-forward only pushes
 	def check_fast_forward
 	  missed_refs = `git rev-list #{$newrev}..#{$oldrev}`
 	  missed_ref_count = missed_refs.split("\n").size